 Applicants must have a cumulative science GPA of at least 3.0 and an overall undergraduate cumulative GPA of at least 2.8 to be considered for the program.
 Competitive applicants score in the 50th percentile or higher on each section of the GRE exam.
 Applicants must also reside in an authorized state.
 For a full list of authorized states, visit our State Authorization Information page.

 Will Yale consider advanced placement in the program for prior academic or clinical experience?

 No. Coursework in the Yale PA Online program is different from most traditional graduate programs.
 The curriculum is designed so that knowledge acquired in one semester is required for knowledge acquisition in the next.
 Therefore, it is vital that all students in the program complete the required work in the prescribed sequence.

 I hold a degree as a physician from a country outside the United States and have been unable to complete the USMLE examinations.
 How do I apply to your program?

 Unfortunately, you are not eligible to apply.
 Yale does not accept applications from individuals who only hold a foreign medical degree.

 What is the cost of attendance for Yale PA Online?

-With activity and technology fees, we estimate the cost of the online program at $97,300.
+With activity and technology fees, we estimate the total cost of the 28-month online program at $97,300.
 Note that this figure should only be used for estimation purposes as tuition rates are reassessed each academic year.

 Will tuition change with each academic year?